chrisinick/ideapad-mode/README.md

 # ideapad_mode
-**Controll the battery and cooling of the Lenovo Ideapad 5 on Linux**
+**Control the battery and cooling of the Lenovo Ideapad 5 on Linux**

 ## Features
 - set cooling modes: intelligent, extreme performance, battery saving